Fall Gardening: Try Some New Veggie Varieties

 Heirlooms and Hybrids

-Adding new hybrids or new heirloom varieties to your fall garden is another good way to shake things up—particularly if you’re partial to just one or the other.
+Adding new hybrids or new heirloom varieties to your fall gardening is another good way to shake things up—particularly if you’re partial to just one or the other.
 “Some heirlooms are wonderful, and some new varieties are wonderful, too,” Shepherd says.

 For example?
 “If you’re going to grow broccoli, you as a home gardener will do infinitely better with hybrid broccoli, because it’s a thousand times more disease-resistant, it grows more side shoots, and it’s more compact,” she says.
 “Heirlooms are important for some things, but not all things.”